The Catherine Tate Show: Series 2 (2005)

 The second series aired from 21 July to 25 August 2005.
 Following Tate's Comic Relief appearance with McFly, and speculation of her non-existent feud with David Schwimmer, it received slightly more publicity than series one in the run-up to the first episode.
 BBC Two also promoted the series by running trailers showing Lauren arguing with a furry dog in the shape of the channel's logo.

 This series was far more successful with viewing figures than the first, securing ratings of 2.89 to 3.92 million, with the final episode receiving higher viewing figures than the episode of Extras which aired beforehand.
 Celebrities such as Peter Kay and Jill Halfpenny made guest appearances in series two.
 The series also had new theme music composed by Howard Goodall.
 For the opening, various characters are in an open field.
 The camera closes in on Lauren Cooper, zooms into her eye, then zooms out of Sheila Carter's eye.
 The camera pans to the right, where Bernie enters.
 The camera zooms into her eye, then zooms out of Nan's eye, where she is seen laughing.
 The end of the sequence shows the main title The Catherine Tate Show.
-The zooming is the same for both series two and three although Shelia Carter does not appear in series three (in the 2007 Christmas Special, Sheila is replaced by Geordie Georgie).
+The zooming is the same for both series two and three although Sheila Carter does not appear in series three (in the 2007 Christmas Special, Sheila is replaced by Geordie Georgie).

 The second series began airing in Australia on 4 April 2007 on ABC TV.
 Before this the BBC-owned Australian cable channel BBC UKTV had aired the complete series starting in 2004.
 The re-runs of the series were shown starting from 6 May 2007.

-In November 2005, Tate was a guest at the 77th Royal Variety Performance, and appeared in the guise of teenager Lauren Cooper, accompanied by Lauren's friends, Ryan and Liese.
+In November 2005, Tate appeared in the 77th Royal Variety Performance in the guise of teenager Lauren Cooper, accompanied by Lauren's friends, Ryan and Liese.
 After Lauren embarrassed herself in front of the audience, Ryan pointed out that the Queen was laughing at her.
 Looking up at the Royal Box, she asked, "Are you disrespecting me?" and mimicked the Queen's accent, asking, "Is one bovvered?
 Is one's face bovvered?", before adding, "Who is looking after the corgis?"
 The Queen was seen laughing at this joke, and Prince Philip also appeared to take this in good humour.
 There were, however, reports that the Prince was extremely unimpressed by the performance and complained to the show's executive producer.
 She also appeared as Lauren in a special sketch for the BBC's annual Children in Need telethon.
 The segment was a crossover with EastEnders (see charity sketches for details).